seminodev/portfolio/README.md

 # portfolio
-My professional portfolio as a web designer and developer with over 5 years of experience showcases my expertise in creating visually appealing and highly functional websites.
+Hi!
+I'm Eva Semino.
+This is my professional portfolio as a web designer and developer with over 5 years of experience showcases my expertise in creating visually appealing and highly functional websites.
 It includes a diverse range of projects, each highlighting my skills in both design and development.